Mierenga/ud120-projects/udacity_notes.md

                 |
     -------------------------
 how can we make the divider linear?
-let's try adding feature z = |x|, where x is the distance from the y axis
+add feature z = |x|, where x is the distance from the y axis

     -------------------------
                 z